The Corporate Governance Review: Austria

 The remuneration of the members of the management board is decided by the supervisory board (or the compensation committee, if any).

 In determining the compensation for a management board member (which includes payments, bonuses, stock options or benefits in kind), several aspects have to be taken into account.
 The compensation should be appropriate both for the tasks allocated to the board member and the overall economic situation of the company.
-The compensation should include a fixed and variable component; as regards the criteria for the variable component, they should be chosen so as not to incentivise inappropriate risks, and should not exclusively be based on financial figures.
+The compensation should include a fixed and a variable component; as regards the criteria for the variable component, it should be chosen so as not to incentivise inappropriate risks, and should not exclusively be based on financial figures.
 If management board members receive stock options, the vesting period must not be less than three years, and vesting should be based on long-term, measurable and sustainable criteria.
 There should be contractual safeguards implemented in the directors' agreements to claw back variable payments in the event a pay-out decision was based on obviously false data.
 Finally, a management board member should not be entitled to redundancy payments if his or her director's agreement is terminated on important grounds; in addition, redundancy payments should in any case be no more than two years' salary.
 The same principles also apply to senior management.

 For listed companies, new rules on the remuneration of the management board were introduced in the legislation implementing the EU Shareholder Rights Directive.
 In particular, these rules require the formulation of a general remuneration policy, which has to be put to a (non-binding) vote of the general meeting every four years.